PlayMania: Programming history

 The original format of PlayMania was based on Quiznation, a British television channel produced by Optimistic Entertainment.
-Optimistic was also co-producer of the U.S. PlayMania, and Mel Peachey, one of the hosts of Quiznation, was brought over to host the U.S. version.
-After the division of PlayMania into two separate programs, the Quiznation name would be used in the U.S., as well.
+Optimistic was also co-producer of the American PlayMania, and Mel Peachey, one of the hosts of Quiznation, was brought over to host the American version.
+After the division of PlayMania into two separate programs, the Quiznation name would be used in the United States, as well.
 PlayMania originally was scheduled to air three days a week in April 2006, from 1–3 AM (Eastern Time); a Sunday broadcast was added on August 27, and Tuesday and Wednesday editions were added on October 3 and October 4 of that year.
-The airtime of the show changed to 12 midnight–2 AM (ET) beginning with the August 24, 2006 episode.
+The airtime of the show changed to 12 midnight–2 AM (ET) beginning with the August 24, 2006, episode.

 On February 20, 2007, PlayMania was divided into two separate programs.
 Collectively, these shows, quiznation and 100 Winners, became known as "the PlayMania Block."
 While 100 Winners presented a format novel to American viewers, the quiznation program shared games and a similar format with the original PlayMania.

 By June 14, 2007, all scheduled airings of 100 Winners had been replaced with quiznation episodes.
 The show is considered indefinitely canceled from the programming schedule, and is no longer referenced in the official rules described on the GSN website.
 The same month 100 Winners was canceled, Optimistic Entertainment, the co-producer of PlayMania Block, went into administration.
 It is unknown what impact, if any, this had on the PlayMania Block.

 On June 26, 2007, PlayMania gave away its one millionth dollar.
 The winning contestant, Bernice, received a $500 bonus in addition to the $400 she had won playing, as well as a personalized plaque commemorating the achievement.

 On July 17, 2007, the Tuesday edition of quiznation ceased airing.
 After September 2, 2007, the Sunday broadcast was removed as well, slightly over a year after it originally debuted.

 quiznation aired its last episode on October 31, 2007.
 The network had made claims that it was improving upon its interactive participation for new concepts in the future, which came about with the premiere of GSN Live on February 25, 2008.